 Deliberations to Continue in Amish Attacks Case

-The prosecution argued that Mullet and his followers purposely invaded the homes of their victims and that they laughed and joked about the attacks, even taking pictures.
+The prosecution has argued that Mullet and his followers purposely invaded the homes of their victims and that they laughed and joked about it and took pictures of the attacks.

-One defense attorney argued that the attacks were based on a power struggle between the Amish community, not based on religion.
+The defense has argued that it was a power struggle between the old and new order Amish, and not based on religion.

 If convicted, Mullet and some of the others named in 10-count indictment face life in prison if the finding of guilt includes a kidnapping charge.